ShoYamanishi/nlpregex/README.md

 1. Install [GraphViz](https://www.graphviz.org/).

 2. Install [OpenFST](http://www.openfst.org/twiki/bin/view/FST/WebHome).
-If you are using Windows, then these guys [here](https://github.com/kkm000/openfst) has a nice ported version.
+If you are using Windows, then these guys [here](https://github.com/kkm000/openfst) have a nice ported version.

 3. Add the paths to GraphViz & OpenFST command tool to PATH.

 4. Install Python3.
-Probably you already have [Anaconda](https://www.anaconda.com/) if you are working on NLU stuff.)
+(Probably you already have [Anaconda](https://www.anaconda.com/) if you are working on NLU stuff.)

 5. Install GraphViz binding (`pip install graphviz`)